 Tibet was invaded by China in 1949-50.
 Tibet existed as an independent sovereign state prior to Chinese rule.
 As recently as 1914, a peace convention was signed by Britain, China, and Tibet that again formally recognized Tibet as a fully independent country.
 But having no representation in the United Nations, the world largely stood by and allowed China’s occupation and destruction to happen.

-Tibetan people accept as true that they originated from a union between a monkey and a Raksasi(devil).
-In Tibet, in the Shannan region is Mount Gongpori which is considered as the place where the couple once lived according to the legend handed down through generations.
+Tibetan people accept as true that they originated from a union between a monkey and a Rakshasi(devil).
+In Tibet, the Shannan region is Mount Gongpori which is considered as the place where the couple once lived according to the legend handed down through generations.
 The original inhabitants began to live in the highlands as early as the Paleolithic age.
-In about 237 BC, a tribe by the Yurlung Tsangpo River was unified by Nyatri Tsenpo, the first king of Tibet.
+In about 237 BC, a tribe by the Yarlung Tsangpo River was unified by Nyatri Tsenpo, the first king of Tibet.

 Tubo Kingdom (the 7th century 877)

 King Songsten Gompo the 33rd the Tsenpo of the Yarlong and his tribe established the Tubo kingdom and built the first Buddhism chapel in Tibet.
-Songtsen Gompo married with princesses of Nepal and China's Tang Dynasty (618-907), the latter being the famous princess Wencheng of china.
+Songtsen Gompo married princesses of Nepal and China’s Tang Dynasty (618-907), the latter being the famous princess Wencheng of China.